Labeling Neural Representations with Inverse Recognition: INVERT: Interpreting Neural Representations with Inverse Recognition

+In the following, we introduce a method called \textit{Inverse Recognition} (INVERT).
+This method aims to explain the abstractions learned by a neural representation by identifying what \textit{compositional concept} representation is most effective at detecting in a binary classification scenario.
+Unlike the general objective of Supervised Learning (SL)~\cite{cunningham2008supervised}, which is to learn representations that can detect given concepts, the central idea behind INVERT is to learn a compositional concept that explains a given representation the best.

-Deep Neural Networks (DNNs) rely on neurons, the elementary units of information processing, to establish the internal hierarchical representations that are vital for the model's operation.
-Let $\mathbb{D} \subset \mathbb{R}^m, $ where $m \in \mathbb{N}$ is the number of dimensions of data, be the data space.
-We use the term \textit{neural representations} to refer to a sub-function of a network that represents the computational graph from the input of the model to the output (activation) of a specific neuron.
+Let $\mathbb{D} \subset \mathbb{R}^m, $ where $m \in \mathbb{N}$ is the number of dimensions of data, be the input (data) space.
+We use the term \textit{neural representations} to refer to a sub-function of a network that represents the computational graph from the input of the model to the scalar output (activation) of a specific neuron, or any combination of neurons, that results in a scalar function.

 \begin{definition}[Neural representation] A neural representation $f \in \mathbb{F}$ is defined as a real-valued function $\displaystyle f: \mathbb{D} \rightarrow \mathbb{R},$ which maps the data domain $\mathbb{D}$ to the real numbers $\mathbb{R}$.
 Here, $\mathbb{F}$ represents the space of real-valued functions on $\mathbb{D}$. \end{definition}